 The end of March 2008 saw the recording and release of his first audio book, "Reflections."
 He readily admits that the Public Speaking Merit Badge was his most difficult one in the Boy Scouts!
 And he sings?
 Mike has wanted to do this many times over the years, but you know how that is, something else always pops up.
 Being retired from trucking and with lots of time, he decided to give it a serious shot.
 So he pulled out a printed edition and read and re-read it aloud for a week before recording it.

-Guitar Songs Vol.6 ?Plain Old Yodeling?
-[RCD29-070801] and Guitar Songs Vol.7, ?Silly & Sentimental Songs?
-[RCD30-070802] soon followed.
-After 27 years, ?Please Don?t Squeeze the Charmin?
-[RCD31-S070803] debuted as the title song on a CD single with ?Snakes Don?t Sleep On A Hot Rock? on track No.2!
-It was first released in 1981 on the flip side of his side 45rpm single ?King of the Fish.?
-As a special bonus, this release also includes the sound tracks and the lyrics to both song.
+Guitar Songs Vol.6 "Plain Old Yodeling" [RCD29-070801] and Guitar Songs Vol.7, "Silly & Sentimental Songs" [RCD30-070802] soon followed.
+After 27 years, "Please Don?t Squeeze the Charmin" [RCD31-S070803] debuted as the title song on a CD single with "Snakes Don't Sleep On A Hot Rock" on Track No.2.
+Charmin was first released in 1981 on the flip side of his 45-rpm single "King of the Fish."
+As a special bonus, this new release also includes the sound tracks and the lyrics to both songs.

 In February 2009 DJ Rowena Muldavin began spinning Mike?s music on her California radio show ?All Things Country.?
 The Library of Congress Mike Johnson collection is still expanding.
 In July 2009, Official Pat Baughman, of the Library?s Recording Arts Reading Room Reference section accepted a copy of the 22-song ?Mike Johnson Folio? for their reference collection.
 This Folio of sheet music scores also contains the talents of the late Johnny Meyer, who composed new music for 11 of Mike?s previously composed songs.